 4.)
-Does it cost to get upgrades?
+Does it cost to upgrade your Consignment Store Software?

 Several of the software vendors currently available will charge you to upgrade to the newest version.
 This is one big difference between software that is downloaded/installed on your computer vs. software that is available via the web.
 Web based software updates everyone immediately to the most recent version when it is available.
 Installed software may not upgrade with new features or bug fixes for anywhere from 6 months to a year.

 5.)
 How does your data get backed up?

 If your computer gets a virus, lightning strikes, or it just crashes for some unexplained reason, make sure you have backups of your data that do NOT reside on your computer.
 Whether you purchase web based or installed software, make sure you understand how your data is backed up, how often it is backed up and what it will cost you.